eonist/eonist.github.io/_posts/2018-12-17-Programatic-autolayout.md

 - As developers we need to ascend to a higher level of UI/UX programming.
 A place where using ReactiveNative is impossible.
 - Whats more readable 4-5 panels with 100s of checkboxes, OR the line: `view.snap(self)`
 - InterfaceBuilder crashes xcode if there are too many views 💥
-- InterfaceBuilder is slow when there are many views
+- InterfaceBuilder is really slow when there are many views
 - More advance conventions and workflows regarding Interfacebuilder and autolayout quickly becomes non-sensical
 - Segues etc are better captured and handled in code.
+- InterfaceBuilder is not suited for making fancy responsive UI/UX

 #### Con's
 - Slight learning-curve for iOS beginners